benzol45/HooverController/README.md

     $ java -jar target/HooverControl-0.0.1-SNAPSHOT.jar

-Your application should start up on port 8080.
+Your application should start up on port 8443 (HTTPS).